Lineage 2 Classic quest guide - quests worth doing in the earlygame!

 Keep in mind that there are no main story quests or anything like that in Lineage2 Classic.
 The game doesn't lead its players through a single path.
 It is much more about slow progression through both experience and items as well as players’ freedom to do whatever they want from grinding, through Raid Bosses (some of them are really low level) to open world PvP.

-If you're interested in more materials about Lineage 2 Classic and other MMORPGs, make sure to follow our webiste and check this blog from time to time to see what texts are being published.
+If you're interested in more materials about Lineage 2 Classic and other top MMORPGs - subscription based and free, make sure to follow our website and check this blog from time to time to see what texts are being published.